dominicstop/react-native-ios-navigator/README.md

 <br>

-#### A02 - Routes and Route Config
+#### Routes and Route Config

-The "route config", as the name would suggest, is used to configure a route.
-As such, each route has a corresponding "route config" object.
+The "route config", as the name would suggest, is an object that is used to configure a route.
+Each route has a corresponding "route config" object.

 The route config object's `renderRoute` property  (e.g.`NavRouteConfigItem.renderRoute` ) defines what route to show when it gets pushed.

-The route config object can also be customized and configured further via the `defaultRouteOptions` property (e.g. e.g.`NavRouteConfigItem.defaultRouteOptions`).
+Via the route config object, a route  can also be customized and configured further via the `NavRouteConfigItem.defaultRouteOptions` property (e.g.`NavRouteConfigItem.defaultRouteOptions`).

 <br>